alimohammadiamirhossein/smite/README.md

 </table>
 </div>

-## Note: We will release the full code soon.
-Stay tuned for updates!

 ## Why SMITE?

 - SMITE minimizes dataset needs by leveraging pre-trained diffusion models and a few reference images for segmentation.